 The majority of Australian buildings use ordinary clear 4mm or thinner glass, but ordinary glass provides a particularly easy path for noise transmission.

-How does Viridian noise performance glass make a difference?
+How does noise performance glass make a difference?

-To help make your space the sanctuary it should be, we designed products like VLam Hush™ to help reduce noise entering your space.
+To help make your space the sanctuary it should be, we have products like VLam Hush™ to help reduce noise entering your space.
+This glass product contains a laminate which uses a specially developed interlayer to dampen noise.

 VLam Hush™ is single glazed acoustic performance glass that provides a 6Db improvement compared to typical ordinary glass found in home windows.
 This is like picking your house up and moving it roughly double the distance from the noise source to achieve equivalent reduction in sound.